The Integer-valued Moving-Average Random Field: Introduction

 \section{Introduction}

-The first stochastic models for real-valued and continuously distributed (two-dimensional) random fields were developed several decades ago.
-In particular, ``plane counterparts'' to the classical autoregressive (AR) and moving-average (MA) models known from time series analysis have been discussed extensively by many researchers, such as \citet{whittle54,besag74,haining78,basu93}.
+The first stochastic models for real-valued and continuously distributed (two-dimen\-sional) random fields were developed several decades ago.
+In particular, ``plane counterparts'' to the classical autoregressive (AR) and moving-average (MA) models known from time series analysis have been discussed extensively by many researchers, such as \citet{whittle54,besag74,haining78,basu93,arezki26}.
 The modeling of discretely distributed random fields, by contrasts, has been widely ignored for a long time.
 The first integer-valued ARMA-type model for count random fields (i.e., where the outcomes are quantitative with range $\bbn_0=\{0,1,\ldots\}$) has been introduced by \cite{ghodsi12}.
-There, the authors proposed a spatial analog of the first-order integer-valued AR (INAR$(1)$) model being known from the field of count time series.
+There, the authors proposed a spatial analog of the first-order integer-valued AR (INAR$(1)$) model being known from the field of count time series \citep[see, e.g.,][]{mckenzie88,silva05,weiss08,weiss17,moller18,weiss18,altun22,irshad25}.
+Some more recent achievements on bounded or $\bbz$-valued AR time series models include, e.g., \citet{li25, xu25, zhu26}.
 More precisely, the count random variables $(X_{s,t}) = (X_{s,t})_{s,t\in\bbz=\{\dots, -1,0,1,\dots\}}$ are located on a two-dimensional regular lattice (grid), and the authors refer to their model as ``first-order spatial INAR (SINAR$(1,1)$)''.
 However, in what follows, we follow the terminology of \citet{sil_wei_26} and refer to this model as the INAR$(1,1)$ \emph{random field}, in order to avoid confusion with other types of spatial count model and to indicate the grid structure of the generated data.